Texas A&M University president resigns after Black journalist’s hiring at campus unravels

 Her exit comes as Republican lawmakers across the U.S. are targeting diversity, equity and inclusion programs on college campus.
 That includes Texas, where Republican Gov. Greg Abbott signed a bill in June that dismantles program offices at public colleges.

 The A&M System said in a statement that Banks told faculty leaders this week that she took responsibility for the “flawed hiring process” of Kathleen McElroy, a former New York Times editor who had been selected to revive the school’s journalism department.
-The statement said “a wave of national publicity” suggested that McElroy “was a victim of ‘anti-woke’ hysteria and outside interference in the faculty hiring process.”
+The statement said “a wave of national publicity” suggested McElroy “was a victim of ‘anti-woke’ hysteria and outside interference in the faculty hiring process.”

 Banks has told The Texas Tribune this month that pushback had surfaced over her hiring at A&M because of her work on race and diversity in newsrooms.